loco-rs/loco/docs-site/content/docs/getting-started/guide.md

 ### Creating a new Loco app

-Now you can create your new app (choose "Saas app" for built-in authentication).
+Now you can create your new app (choose "SaaS app" for built-in authentication).

 ```sh
 $ loco new